 With the right card on hand, you can combat rising food prices and still enjoy eating out with friends and family.
-In this article, we will show you the best restaurant credit cards 2013 has to offer so you can feel better next time you get stuck with the tab.
+In this article, we will show you what some of the best restaurant credit cards have to offer so you can feel better next time you get stuck with the tab.
 Check out some of the exciting credit card offers from our partners before you go out for dinner this weekend.

-Chase Sapphire Preferred® Card – The Chase Sapphire Preferred® Card is currently offering bonus rewards for a limited time only.
+Chase Sapphire Preferred® Card – Chase Sapphire Preferred® Card is currently offering bonus rewards for a limited time only.
 Check out the pricing and terms to learn more.
-This card makes it to the top of the list because it offers 2 rewards points per $1 spent at restaurants all year long.
-It also offers 2 points for travel accommodations, and 20% discounts on hotel rooms, rental cars, and more when booked through Ultimate Rewards.
-If you don't have the credit to qualify for the preferred card, the standard Chase Sapphire card will still give you 2 points per $1 at restaurants.
+This card makes it to the top of the list because it offers 2x points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+It also offers bonus points for travel accommodations, and 20% discounts on hotel rooms, rental cars, and more when booked through Ultimate Rewards®.

-Chase Freedom – In late 2012, we named the Chase Freedom Visa card one of the best cash back credit cards of the year.
+Chase Freedom® Card – In late 2012, we named the Chase Freedom® card one of the best cash back credit cards of the year.
 That's because it has great bonuses all throughout the year.
-You can earn a $150 bonus cash back.
+You can earn a $150 bonus after spending $500 on purchases in your first 3 months from account opening.
 Check out the 2014 calendar for bonus spending categories earning you 5% cash back.
-With 0% APR on purchases and balance transfers for 15 months, this card is a great opportunity for anyone – plus, it has 1% cash back on all purchases all year long!
+With 0% intro apr on purchases for 15 months, this card is a great opportunity for anyone – plus, it has 1% cash back on all purchases all year long!

 How to Get the Most of Your Restaurant Credit Card